-- a.
+a.
 Reporting Options.
 A victim of sexual misconduct is encouraged to report to any of the sources below.
-Although the victim of sexual misconduct may decline to report the incident, the University supports, encourages and will assist those who have been the victim of sexual misconduct to report the incident to any individual or entity listed below: - i.
+Although the victim of sexual misconduct may decline to report the incident, the University supports, encourages and will assist those who have been the victim of sexual misconduct to report the incident to any individual or entity listed below:

+- i.
 University Police Department.
 An individual may report an incident of sexual misconduct directly with campus law enforcement by dialing (985) 549-2222.
 Reporting to such officials helps protect others from future victimization; apprehend the alleged assailant; and maintain future options regarding criminal prosecution, University disciplinary action and/or civil action against the alleged wrongdoer.
 A complainant may request that his or her identity be kept confidential when reporting sexual misconduct to a sworn peace officer.
-Filing a police report does not obligate the complainant to continue with criminal proceedings or disciplinary action.
+Filing a police report does not obligate the complainant to continue with criminal proceedings or disciplinary action. - ii.
+Title IX Officer.
+Any incident of sexual misconduct can be brought to the attention of the Title IX Officer.
+Although the University strongly encourages reporting sexual misconduct to the police, a complainant may request administrative action by the Title IX Officer with or without filing a police report.
+The Title IX Officer can grant interim accommodations such as changing academic, living, transportation or working situations; and, any interim disciplinary action to protect the safety of the complainant.